barrettotte/IBMi-Book/docs/additional/misc/ifs.md

 ## Light Introduction

-I apologize ahead of time, I don't know very much about the history of the IFS.
+I apologize ahead of time, but I don't know very much about the history of the IFS.

-In the past, the IBMi only used its ancient file system to store data.
+In the past, the IBMi only used its "ancient" file system to store data.
-At some point, the Integrated File System (IFS) was introduced which provided a UNIX like file system on the IBMi.
+At some point, the **Integrated File System (IFS)** was introduced which provided a UNIX like file system on the IBMi.

-This was an awesome feature because it makes storing and retrieving files on the IBMi much easier.
-Additionally, it provided a more user friendly approach to viewing and organizing files.
+This provided a more user friendly approach to viewing and organizing files.

 ## Accessing the IFS within ACS

-Within Access Client Solutions there is an IFS browser at General > Integrated File System.
+Within Access Client Solutions there is an IFS browser located at ```General > Integrated File System```.

-After signing in again, you are brought to your user's home directory by default at **/home/YOURUSER**.
+After signing in again, you are brought to your user's home directory by default at ```/home/YOURUSER```.

 Within this menu you can fully manage files as you normally would in a UNIX file system.